 - +3 importance score: Reserve +3 critical for those features whose absence are likely to lead directly to churn or lost deals.

 Occasionally +0 Not important can be useful as well.
-An example would be if you've polled all the members of your customer advisory board on how much value a feature would generate for them and someone has said the feature would not be particularly valuable at all.
+An example would be if you've polled all the members of your customer advisory board on how much value a feature would generate for them and someone has said the feature would not be valuable at all.
 In this way you can capture this information without positively influencing the feature's user impact score.